openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-with-docker.md

 ### Using Docker Locally

-Using the OpenZiti Network outside the docker environment is somewhat complex.
+Using the network outside the docker environment is somewhat complex.
 The aliases chosen when starting the docker containers need to be addressable from wherever a client is connecting.
 This includes the `ziti` CLI, tunnelers, SDKs, etc. This quickstart expects you understand this and every router added to the overlay will require a route to the alias used.
 The easiest way to accomplish this is to use the operating system's ["hosts file"](https://en.wikipedia.org/wiki/Hosts_(file))